Michael Medline: Career

-Medline currently serves on the board of governors for Huron University, The BlackNorth Initiative and the SickKids Foundation.
-Medline is also the chairman of The Grocery Foundation and a member of the board of The Sobey Foundation.
+Medline currently serves on the board of trustees for the Hospital for Sick Children.
+He is a board member for Scotiabank, Huron University, The BlackNorth Initiative and The Sobey Foundation.
+He is the former Chair of the Retail Council of Canada and the Grocery Foundation and was a past member of the board of governors for Canada’s Sports Hall of Fame.